-It is beauty for my eyes and speaks to my soul.
-Art is always a way to foster inspiration when needed, but there are others ways as well.
+It is a beauty for my eyes and speaks to my soul.
+Art is always a way to foster inspiration when needed, but there are other ways as well.

 I keep a collection of curated trinkets and office necessities out where I can see and enjoy looking at them.

 I even try to make the necessary items as beautiful as possible.
 My daughter needed a place to hold her violin music while she played (which she does in the office), and I fell so in love with this chippy bookstand from an antique store.